ServerMonkey/ansible-role-servermonkey-sh/README.md

 Automatically detects if you want to run a script as root.
 Just add the line '#autoroot' into your scripts header and Ansible will always execute the script as root / become user.
-No need to run ansible schellscripts with "become: true"
+No need to run ansible shellscripts with "become: true"

 Example script: